almostengr/almostengrwebsite/Almostengr.AlmostengrWebsite/docs/resources/getting-into-tech.md

 grant you more employment opportunities than having a non-tech degree.
 Having a degree, regardless of what kind of degree, will make you better qualified for a tech job than having no degree at all.

-A lot of jobs are requiring that you have a degree, and not necessarily a tech degree.
+A lot of jobs are requiring that you have a degree, but not necessarily a tech degree.
 Having been on the interviewer side of the desk, the reason that degrees are required, but not necessarily a tech degree, is because a degree is proof that you have a certain level of competencies to be able to do the job.
 In addition, those with degrees, regardless of the level of degree, are considered to be more mature, less likely to commit crime, and are more established than those who are not.

-Speaking from personal experience, I have a Business degree and have been working in tech years before I got my degree.
+Speaking from personal experience, I have a Business Adminstration degree and started working in tech about 3.5 years before I got my degree.
-The problem that I have encountered is that the HR recruiter will see my resume has Business degree listed on it and almost immediately disqualify me because the job requirements are for a Computer Science, Information Systems, Mathematics, or engineering-related degree.
+The problem that I have encountered is that the HR recruiter will see my resume Business Adminstration degree listed on it and almost immediately disqualify me because the job requirements are for a Computer Science, Information Systems, Mathematics, or engineering-related degree.
 Since my degree does not align with my work experience, some assume that my experience is bogus or that I do not have the knowledge needed for the job (solely based on the degree) and disqualify me accordingly.
-On the contrary, I can talk to anybody in tech and have a full blown tech conversation or post about my projects on LinkedIn, and it is obvious that I am good in tech, especially to those that are and have already been in tech.
+On the contrary, I can talk to anybody in tech and have a full blown tech conversation because I do the work and know the terminology.
+I had a situation occur that a connection on LinkedIn assumed that I had a Computer Science degree because of the personal programming and tech projects that I have.
+Only did they later find out that I had a Business Adminstration degree, but was willing to vouch for my knowledge and being an expert in tech.

 ### I have a degree in a non-tech subject.
 How can I get a tech job?